 - Veterinary state boards and state veterinary practice acts exist to establish veterinarian accountability and provide clients with an acceptable standard of care.

-The practice of veterinary dentistry and oral medicine and surgery is, therefore, to be performed by veterinarians in accordance with their state veterinary practice acts.
-Veterinary health-care workers may be allowed to perform certain non-invasive, non-surgical oral and dental procedures under the direct supervision of a licensed veterinarian in accordance with state regulations.
+Veterinary dentistry, oral medicine, and oral surgery are, therefore, to be performed by licensed veterinarians in accordance with their state veterinary practice act.
+Appropriately trained veterinary healthcare workers may be allowed to perform certain non-surgical oral and dental procedures only under the direct supervision of a licensed veterinarian in accordance with state regulations.

-As with other areas of veterinary practice, veterinary dentistry requires a veterinarian-client-patient relationship to protect the health, safety, and welfare of animals.
+As with other areas of veterinary practice, veterinary dentistry, oral medicine, and oral surgery require a veterinarian-client-patient relationship to protect the health, safety, and welfare of animals.